Improving Listening Skills

 • New knowledge and subsequent mind expansion is priceless

-The hallmark of a genuine listener is he or she listens without considering the common attitude of ‘what’s in it for me’.
-A disinterested listener is a welcome asset to any relationship, team, or situation.
+Another hallmark of the genuine listener is he or she listens without considering the common attitude of ‘what’s in it for me’.
+A Disinterested Listener is a welcomed asset to any situation, team, or relationship.

-It has struck me over time that the people who genuinely listen are usually competent at whatever they do.
+This author has, over extensive time, consistently observed the significant phenomenon that Human Beings who genuinely listen are usually competent at whatever they do.
 They are not afraid to ask questions, or admit to being wrong, and they don't take offense.

 Sincere Humans who consistently focus on improving their listening skills, are strong Humans indeed.